Fusion-WS/Fusion-WS/README.md

 <br>

 ## Installation & Demo
-Download and unzip into your Matlab path.
+Download, unzip and add the `matlab-fws` directory to your Matlab path.
 <br>

 The default workflow is called with `fws.generate_ROI.m` and will run the watershed ROI creation using an fMRI task activation map of the multiple-demand cortex<sup>2</sup>.
 An interactive GUI will be generated to visualise the input map alongside a 3D render of the ROIs and some basic summaries of the ROI volume and peak voxel magnitudes.
 The demo can be simply called by: